BVI International Arbitration Centre

 The applicant must be able to satisfy the tribunal that if the interim measure is not granted, harm not adequately reparable by damages is likely to result by the applying party, and that such harm substantially outweighs the harm that is likely to result to the party against which the measure is directed.
 The applicant must also satisfy the Court that there is a reasonable possibility that it will succeed on the merits of the substantive claim.

-Section 43 of the BVI Act enables the Court to grant interim measures irrespective of whether the arbitral tribunal is capable of granting the same relief in relation to the same dispute.
+Section 43 of the Act enables the Court to grant interim measures irrespective of whether the arbitral tribunal is capable of granting the same relief in relation to the same dispute.
 Whilst arbitrators lack the necessary coercive powers to enforce interim measures, the Court may decline to grant an interim measure on the grounds that the relief being sought is the subject of arbitral proceedings and that the Court considers it appropriate for the measure being sought to be considered by the arbitral tribunal.
 Parties should therefore consider carefully on which side of the line the interim measure sought is likely to fall before applying either to the arbitral tribunal or to Court.

-The BVI Act gives to the Courts jurisdiction to consider applications for interim measures in respect of arbitral proceedings which have been or about to be commenced outside the BVI.
-In these circumstances, the Court may grant an interim measure if: (1) the arbitral proceedings are capable of giving rise to an arbitral award whether interim or final which is capable of being enforced in the BVI under the BVI Act or any other enactment and (2) the interim measure being sought is of a type or description of interim measure capable of being granted by the BVI Court in relation to arbitral proceedings.
+The Act gives to the Courts jurisdiction to consider applications for interim measures in respect of arbitral proceedings which have been or about to be commenced outside the BVI.
+In these circumstances, the Court may grant an interim measure if: (1) the arbitral proceedings are capable of giving rise to an arbitral award whether interim or final which is capable of being enforced in the BVI under the Act or any other enactment; and (2) the interim measure being sought is of a type or description of interim measure capable of being granted by the BVI Court in relation to arbitral proceedings.
 A Court ordered interim measure is not subject to appeal.

 Enforcement under the New York Convention

-Grounds under which the BVI Court may refuse enforcement of a Convention award include incapacity of the parties; lack of validity of the agreement; lack of proper notice of the arbitration to the respondent or inability to present their case; where an issue not contemplated by the arbitration has been dealt with; or where the award is not yet binding on the parties or it has been set aside or suspended.
+Grounds under which the BVI Court may refuse enforcement of a Convention award include: incapacity of the parties; lack of validity of the agreement; lack of proper notice of the arbitration to the respondent or inability to present their case; where an issue not contemplated by the arbitration has been dealt with; or where the award is not yet binding on the parties or it has been set aside or suspended.

 Enforcement of non-Convention arbitral awards

-In respect of non-Convention awards, sections 81 to 83 of the BVI Act set out that the BVI Courts can give leave to enforce an arbitral award in the same manner as a judgment or order of the Court.
+In respect of non-Convention awards, sections 81 to 83 of the Act set out that the BVI Court can give leave to enforce an arbitral award in the same manner as a judgment or order of the Court.
 Where such leave is granted, the Court may enter judgment in the terms as set out in the award.
 The grounds for refusal of enforcement of a non-Convention award are the same as for Convention awards with an additional ground of any other reason the Court considers just.

 Opt-in to right to appeal on a question of law